 Most people set S.M.A.R.T goals.

 SMART stands for – specific, measurable, achievable, results-focused, and time-bound.

 This type of goal-setting has been programmed into our psyche for that past few decades.
 I am sure you have read this in multiple books and management courses.

 The problem lies with the concept of setting achievable goals.
 We are already at a disadvantage when we set achievable goals.
-We are already starting off with limitations in our mind.
+We are already starting with limitations in our minds.